-- 67. The First-tier Tribunal has the power to give orders about any of the following1: - issues on which it requires evidence or submissions - the types of evidence or submissions to be provided - whether the parties are permitted to provide expert evidence - any limit on the number of witnesses who can be put forward - how and by when any evidence or submissions need to be provided. - 68.
-The First-tier Tribunal can also decide if the evidence or submissions should be made2: - orally at a hearing - by written submissions or witness statements. - 69.
-The First-tier Tribunal can exclude evidence that would otherwise be admissible in any of the following situations3. - Situations where both: - the evidence is not provided within the time allowed by the First-tier Tribunal - o no reasonable excuse is provided for missing the deadline. - Situations where both: - the evidence is not provided in the way that the First-tier Tribunal has said it should be provided - no reasonable excuse is given to explain why it wasn't provided that way. - Situations where the First-tier Tribunal considers it would be unfair to admit the evidence. - 70.
-The First-tier Tribunal cannot consider evidence provided after it has made a decision about the appeal. - 71.
-The First-tier Tribunal can admit evidence in both of these situations where the evidence4: - would or would not be admissible in civil proceedings in Scotland
+- 66. The First-tier Tribunal has the power to give orders about any of the following1: - issues on which it requires evidence or submissions

-- was or was not available to a previous decision maker. - 1 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(1)(a)-(d)and (f) - 2 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(1)(e) - 3 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(2) - 4 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(3)
+- the types of evidence or submissions to be provided - whether the parties are permitted to provide expert evidence - any limit on the number of witnesses who can be put forward - how and by when any evidence or submissions need to be provided. - 67.
+The First-tier Tribunal can also decide if the evidence or submissions should be made2: - orally at a hearing - by written submissions or witness statements. - 68.
+The First-tier Tribunal can exclude evidence that would otherwise be admissible in any of the following situations3. - the evidence is not provided within the time allowed by the First-tier Tribunal and no reasonable excuse is provided for missing the deadline - the evidence is provided in a way that does not comply with an order or practice direction and there is no reasonable excuse provided - o the Tribunal considers it would be unfair to admit the evidence - 69.
+The First-tier Tribunal cannot consider evidence provided after it has made a decision about the appeal. - 70.
+The First-tier Tribunal can admit evidence where it 4: - would or would not be admissible in civil proceedings in Scotland - was or was not available to a previous decision maker. - 1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(1)(2 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(1)(e) - 3 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(2) - 4 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(3)